 In Southwest Florida, golf carts are a popular form of transportation.
 Not limited to the golf course, these vehicles are used to visit friends in many communities.
 In some locations, there are more golf carts on the sidewalks and community roads than cars.

-Golf Cart Accident Injury is More Common Than You Might Think
+Golf Cart Accident Injury is Common in SW Florida

 When we think of golf carts, we usually think of fun and leisure.
 Many people do not realize that golf carts do have power.
 Most golf carts weigh 1,000 pounds and are designed to move up to 15 miles per hour.
 The weight and speed of such a moving vehicle is capable of causing serious damage to people.